bright/new-www/content/members/piotr-mionskowski.md

 title: Piotr
 language: en
 ---
+Piotr specializes in [custom POS solutions](/our-areas/pos-software-development/), with expertise in POS integrations, delivery platform integrations (Wolt, Uber Eats), and payment provider integrations.
+Since 2012, he has been developing and scaling POS software, optimizing security, performance, and costs for both small projects and large-scale systems like Just Eat Takeaway.

 TDD fan eager to learn new things.
 A Man Dancing with the Code.
 Piotr is a real full stack developer with over 15 years of professional experience.
 Backend APIs, distributed systems, infrastructure, databases are only some among his main fields of interest.
 Always up-to-date.
 Always focused.
 Always asking "Why?".

 AWS evangelist sharing his cloud computing knowledge at workshops organized for the [Polish AWS community](https://www.facebook.com/groups/679812723195646).
 A speaker at IT conferences.